TonnyL/Awesome_APIs/Global.md

 + [dondeEsta Family](http://docs.dondeesta.apiary.io/#introduction/api) - Access to dondeEsta family API.
 + [Fleep](https://fleep.io/fleepapi/) - Fleep is a messenger for all your teams and projects.
 + [GroupMe](https://dev.groupme.com/docs/v3) - The GroupMe API will enable you to enhance existing apps with our group messaging abilities, build interesting new experiences, or simply add a little spice to your existing groups.
-+ [IBM Watson](https://developer.ibm.com/watson/) - The IBM Watson™ Developer Cloud (WDC) offers a variety of services for developing cognitive applications.
-Each Watson service provides a Representational State Transfer (REST) Application Programming Interface (API) for interacting with the service.
 + [indoona](https://developer.indoona.com/) - The indoona RESTful API over HTTPS that lets you:send messages to indoona users and groups, create special address book contacts to let indoona users chat with your application.
 + [join.me](https://developer.join.me/) - join.me is the online meeting tool that just gets out of the way so that people can accomplish great things together.
 + [LINE](https://developers.line.me/) - LINE Login API make it easy for your users to log in to your app or website using their existing LINE accounts.
 Using Messaging API to send customized, interactive messages and responses.